nhmvienna/MysteriousAbominableYeti/README.md

 scp <username>@<IP>:~/Desktop/TestFileToMoveAround.txt H:\
 ```

-:warning:Be warned, we will dive deep into cryptozoology ;-) :warning:
+:warning:Be warned, we will now dive deep into cryptozoology ;-) :warning:

 ## Happy exploring